 You can use tools like link checkers or browser extensions to automate the process of detecting and fixing any broken links.

-It’s also important to monitor and update your links as your business evolves, like when you add new services or change your booking system, ensuring that all links remain relevant and functional.
+It’s also important to monitor and update your links as your business evolves, so all links remain relevant and functional (like when you add new services or change your booking system).

 How Do You Generate a Link for a Website?